Amirpatel89/StarFoodie/README.md

 Google Maps API

 3 contributions worth adding to this project:
-1. Show the distance between your location and the restaurant.
+1. Add Yelp Reviews
-2. Fix the CSS so the page looks good across all formats.
+2. Add a back button
-3. Finish the bototm links so they are real pages
+3. Finish the bottom links so they are real pages